 For the most up-to-date provincial information about COVID-19, click here.

 Develop Nova Scotia’s waterfront operations

 Even though the Develop Nova Scotia team is working remotely, we still have an active presence on the Halifax waterfront.
 Here is what we’re doing to maintain access while prioritizing the health and safety of our staff and community:

 - 24/7 security services continue

 - Cleanliness and safety checks of all waterfront properties throughout the day

 - While we believe busking adds to the vibrancy of our waterfront and city, we need to ensure that people are maintaining safe social distancing and not gathering.
 For these reasons, our Busking Program is on hold, for now.
-We look forward to welcoming waterfront busking back when it is safe to do so.
+We’ll update when this is back in place and look forward to welcoming you.

 For the most up-to-date provincial updates on COVID-19, please click here.